brozot/Laravel-FCM/doc/LaravelFCM/Response/DownstreamResponse.md

 [at line 391](https://github.com/code-lts/Laravel-FCM/blob/main/src/Response/DownstreamResponse.php#L391)

-Get tokens that thrown an error.        key : token value : error</p>
+Get tokens that thrown an error.        key : token value : error

-<p>In production, remove these tokens from you database
+In production, remove these tokens from you database

 #### Return Value